Oscarg2010/MCW-BCDR/Whiteboard design session/WDS trainer guide - Business continuity and disaster recovery.md

     -   What Azure BCDR technologies will you implement for this classification?

-    -   Given this will be a PaaS implementation, provide details of how you will provide HA and Failover capabilities to these VMs once they are in Azure
+    -   Given this will be a PaaS implementation, provide details of how you will provide HA and Failover capabilities to these VMs once they are in Azure.

     -   How will SQL Database be set up to support both scenarios?